lightning/bolts/07-routing-gossip.md

         for its peers.

 A node:
-  - if the `gossip_queries` feature is negotiated:
   - MUST not send gossip it did not generate itself, until it receives `gossip_timestamp_filter`.
   - SHOULD flush outgoing gossip messages once every 60 seconds, independently of the arrival times of the messages.
     - Note: this results in staggered announcements that are unique (not